 - In partnership with the U.S. Department of Agriculture, we have expanded online access to SNAP (food assistance benefits) in multiple states, including Alabama, Arkansas, California, Florida, Iowa, Kentucky, Nebraska, New York, Oregon, and Washington.
 We are working with them on further expansions.

-While we have increased order capacity by more than 60 percent due to COVID-19, we still expect the combination of customer demand and restricted capacity due to social distancing will continue to make finding available delivery windows challenging for customers.
+While we have increased order capacity by more than 160% due to COVID-19, we still expect the combination of customer demand and restricted capacity due to social distancing will continue to make finding available delivery windows challenging for customers.
 To help, in the coming weeks, we will launch a new feature allowing customers to secure time to shop.
 This feature will give delivery customers a virtual “place in line” and will allow us to distribute the delivery windows on a first come, first served basis.
 Simultaneously, we will continue to add capacity as swiftly as possible.